agni-datta/csLaTeX/csbook/README.md

 - Requires `book` or `report` class.
 Will silently misformat or error on `article` because `titlesec` chapter definitions reference `\chapter`.
 - Uses `mdframed` internally for certain framed environments.
 If you also use `tcolorbox`, load it with the `most` library for compatibility: `\usepackage[most]{tcolorbox}`.
+- Do not load `amsthm.sty` or `thmtools` with this package.
 - Do not redefine `\tableofcontents` externally: the patched version handles `csbook`‘s own formatting.
 - Font options must match between `csbook` and `csamsmath` if both packages are loaded.
 A mismatch raises a package error before either package can mix incompatible mathematics fonts.
+- In the documented order, `csbook` followed by `csamsmath`, `csbook` defines the shared theorem environments and `csamsmath` reuses them.
+This order retains the ruled book style, and `\docufont` updates the shared theorem-family fonts.
 - Under pdfLaTeX, only `latinmodern`, `baskervaldx`, `libertine`, and `palatino` are supported.
 The LuaLaTeX-only font options warn and fall back to Latin Modern rather than approximating the requested family with a different collection of Type 1 packages.

 ### Implementation Policy